Keemo162/sql-challenge/README.md

 ``

-List the employee number, last name, first name, sex, and salary of each employee (2 points) SELECT emp_no, last_name, first_name, sex
+List the employee number, last name, first name, sex, and salary of each employee (2 points) SELECT s.emp_no, e.last_name, e.first_name, e.sex,s.salary From employees e
-From employees
+JOIN salaries s ON e.emp_no = s.emp_no

 List the first name, last name, and hire date for the employees who were hired in 1986 (2 points) SELECT first_name, last_name, hire_date